Beacons on a Map

 If you want to make a bluestone axe,

-Go to Undarra, Uridalla or Ulladulla
+Go to Undarra, Uridalla or Ulladulla,

-Where the flint stones fly
+Where the flint stones fly.

-And sit nice and dry
+Sit nice and dry

-In a pleasant basalt cave
+In a pleasant basalt cave,

 Near Bundoora and Bundara